-When the weather becomes too cold and damp to sit outside or host a barbecue it's time to safeguard your garden furniture, Nathan James Dodd reviews the covers that offer protection from wind, rain and snow until next year.
+When the weather becomes too cold and damp to sit outside or host a barbecue it's also time to safeguard your garden furniture, Nathan James Dodd reviews the covers that offer protection from wind, rain and snow until spring arrives.

 Although evenings are becoming cooler, there's no reason why you can't still enjoy your garden to the full.
 Nathan James Dodd has been looking at the La Hacienda range of outdoor heating that makes this possible.